CURRENT PROJECT

 The Service Centre is constantly developing new learning materials for use in classrooms and in extracurricular activities for different age groups.
 These include exhibitions, picture sets, games and handouts.
 All publications can be found on the Service Centre website.
 A regular publication is "Friedensbildung AKTUELL", a digital handout for teachers on topics relevant to peace education, including teaching materials.
 Latest topics were “gender equality and peace” and “remembrance culture and colonialism” (in German).

-The exhibition “Peace Counts – successful examples of peacebuilding worldwide” is touring in Baden-Württemberg and is displayed in schools, libraries and other educational institutions.
-In 2022, a virtual version of the exhibition was produced.
+The exhibition “Peace Counts – successful examples of peacebuilding worldwide” is touring in Baden-Württemberg and will be shown in schools, libraries and other educational institutions.
+A virtual version of the exhibition is also available.

 MODEL SCHOOLS FOR PEACE EDUCATION